 - Yogurt – probiotics and good bacteria for the dog's digestive health.

-Today, the most effective for dogs are fish oil supplements and scientifically proven.
+Today, the most effective for dogs are scientifically proven fish oil supplements.

 For those who are more open to using commercially made supplements for dogs, there's plenty of evidence on the positive response in dogs and their effectiveness, particularly with supplements such as fish oil.